‘Game Of Thrones’: If Filming Time Is An Indicator, Season 8 Should Be Epic

 However, these shorter seasons actually have longer airtime in some of the episodes and the battles presented in Season 7 were spectacular to view so fans could forgive the network for robbing them of three to four episodes for the final two seasons of Game of Thrones.

 And, as Fansided has also pointed out, filming for these shorter seasons have also run longer than normal filming times for the few seasons of Game of Thrones.
-After crunching the numbers, Fansided discovered that Season 6 of Game of Game of Thrones ran for approximately five months.
+After crunching the numbers, Fansided discovered that Season 6 of Game of Thrones ran for approximately five months.
 This season then went on to include the spectacular scenes including the Battle of the Bastards and the destruction of the Sept of Baelor.
-So, even after filming was complete, production was still under way as the special effects and CGI were worked into episodes that required it.
+So, even after filming was complete, production was still underway as the special effects and CGI were worked into episodes that required it.

 Filming for Season 7 took approximately six months.
 Once again, this season certainly upped the ante once more in regard to visually stunning episodes and battle scenes that are like none seen before on the small screen.